nhj2003/nhj2003/README.md

 ## My name is Nathan Jung

-Here are some skills that I am experienced in.

 - 🔭 I’m currently working on case study projects as well as improving my data visualization skills.
 - 🌱 I’m currently attempting to master Power BI and Tableau.
 - 🤔 I’m looking for help with advice on areas I appear to be lacking.